 I know that lunar eclipses are caused by an anti-moon that blocks our view of the regular moon – even though we have yet to find this mythical “anti-moon.”
 I know that scientific master-minds like rapper B.o.B. are trying to inform people about the numerous videos that are posted on the authoritative research portal known as “Youtube,” which definitively exposes flat-earth – even though space agencies also have live feeds on that platform that you can watch that contradict this notion.

-Granted, I’m not a scientist, I’m not an astronaut and I’ve never been to space to see it for myself.
-Still, in spite of my “limited” knowledge on the subject, I recently had a grown man (who never really graduated high school and admittedly doesn’t know how to pay bills, and so on) scream at me and call me “intellectually bankrupt” and a “retard” because I was somehow “wrong” as I tried to explain how an aircraft can operate on a round planet.
+Granted, I’m not an astrophysicist, I’m not an astronaut, and I’ve never been to space to see it for myself.
+Still, in spite of my limited knowledge on the subject, I recently had a grown man (who never really graduated high school and admittedly doesn’t know how to pay bills, and so on) scream at me and call me “intellectually bankrupt” and a “retard” because I was somehow “wrong” as I tried to explain how an aircraft can operate on a round planet.
 Never mind that I have flown a plane or two in my day.
-What I provided was evidently overly complex scientific explanations used to hide the truth because I couldn’t sum it up under a minute; something that he (someone that clearly doesn’t understand physics) needed.
+What I provided was evidently overly complex scientific explanations used to hide the truth because I couldn’t sum it up in under a minute; something that he (someone that clearly doesn’t understand physics) needed.

-For those of who don’t buy into it, we will know our truth as we watch the mountains rise up out of the ground as we travel West on I-70 towards Colorado.
-We will look upon the words of people like Aristotle who noted, “There are stars seen in Egypt and…Cyprus which are not seen in the northerly regions” and we will agree.
+For those of you who don’t buy into it, we will know our truth as we watch the mountains rise up out of the ground as we travel West on I-70 towards Colorado.
+We will look upon the words of people like Aristotle, who noted, “There are stars seen in Egypt and…Cyprus which are not seen in the northerly regions,” and we will agree.
 And finally, we subtly acknowledge the various time zones and the reason for them.